-The Impression fonts
+The Character fonts

 These are a special family of fonts for use only with documents that are to be printed as pure text using the Draft print option.
+(Draft printing is described in a separate supplement.)
+They are also useful if you want to use Impression as an editor where it's important to have the text as clear and as readable as possible.

-(Draft printing is described in Advanced features.)
-Unlike the other fonts, they are not outline fonts and should not be used with the conventional RISC OS printer drivers.
+Unlike the other fonts, they are bit-mapped and not outline fonts and should not be used with the conventional RISC OS printer drivers.
 (If printed using the RISC OS printer drivers, they will give a poor-quality result.)
+If you have a Computer Concepts' LaserDirect printer, you cannot use the printer's Fast text option to print a document that uses any of the Character fonts.